Language brokering: Cognitive Effects

 Children raised bilingually have been shown to perform differently on several measures of cognitive performance when compared to monolingual children.
 Language brokers provide a unique insight into how different lived experiences shape our brains and, in turn, our learning, as they have been shown to apply skills from brokering to other cognitive measures.
 Language brokering research has heavily focused on the impact of brokering on academic performance.
 One example is that language brokers who participated in brokering more frequently had a better grasp of semantic convergence across languages, which aids in portraying conceptually accurate information in the target languages.
 Additionally, language brokers, because of the adult-level themes of their translations, often have better language and text comprehension skills.
 Because children will often engage in various conversational domains, they also have better cultural competence, in which they can better understand idioms and metaphors across cultures (compared to other bilinguals).
 Language brokers are problem solvers and decision-makers.
 They must consider various options, words, and registers when translating for their parents and other adults.
 Language brokering also affects academic self-concept, which directly affects academic performance.
-Because parents of minority cultures, such as migrants, may be less aware of the inner workings of the education system in their new environment, they are less prepared and have fewer resources to support their children’s academic endeavors, which can result in less motivated and underprepared students.
+Because parents of minority cultures, such as migrants, may be less aware of the inner workings of the education system in their new environment, they are less prepared and have fewer resources to support their children's academic endeavors, which can result in less motivated and underprepared students.

 Existing problems and future developments

 Family members, educators, and mental health professionals need to become more aware of the consequences of language brokering duties, particularly for preadolescent children, who are most at risk for psychoemotional and cognitive divergence.
 One of the leading concerns in language brokering is stigmas perpetuating ideologies of over-dependence and lower intelligence for adults whose children broker for them.
-Consider the Oscar-winning film CODA, the main character Ruby Rossi played by Emilia Jones, is seen interpreting for her deaf parents at a medical appointment where they describe their intimate bedroom behaviors in grave detail, scarring the child while also portraying the parents as people who do not respect nor comprehend appropriate social boundaries.
+Consider, for example, the Oscar-winning film CODA.
+The main character, Ruby Rossi (played by Emilia Jones) is seen interpreting for her deaf parents at a medical appointment where they describe their intimate bedroom behaviors in grave detail, scarring the child while also portraying the parents as people who neither respect nor comprehend appropriate social boundaries.

 Additionally, there needs to be more consensus on the cognitive profile of language brokers, as there has been a lack of scientific (quantitative) research compared to cultural (qualitative) research on the topic.
 Establishing a more standardized cognitive and emotional profile for language brokers will allow educators, family members, and mental health professionals to adapt better approaches to dealing with the specific needs of brokers.
-There is also a need for a more critical evaluation of the real-world phenomenon of language brokering not as "good" or "bad, but rather as "it is (happening)."
+There is also a need for a more critical evaluation of the real-world phenomenon of language brokering not as "good" or "bad," but rather "as it is (happening)."